ipld/ipld/specs/transport/index.md

 ---
 title: "Transports"
 eleventyNavigation:
-  synopsys: "Technologies for storage and transfer of collections of IPLD blocks"
+  synopsys: "Transports are any technology for storage and transfer of collections of IPLD blocks.
+Here you'll find specifications for many diverse mechanisms, both static and interactive (including CAR files and Graphsync, for example)."
   order: 50
 ---